thomasperdana/BOS/TerminalLog.md

 - Configured environment variables and utility functions
 - Development server running at http://localhost:3000
 - Updated ROADMAP.md and DevLog.md to reflect Phase 1 completion
+- Committed and pushed all changes to GitHub repository

 ### Notes: